suntoe/Peek/README.md

 }
 ````

-*Note: Although this code is only required if using the Simulator, you may also need to implement this method if you set Peek's `presentationGesture` property to `SPXPeekPresentationGestureShake`
+*Note: Although this code is only _required_ if using the Simulator, you will also need to implement this method if you set Peek's `presentationGesture` property to `SPXPeekPresentationGestureShake`

 You can also present Peek from code, allowing you to define a custom gesture or button if you prefer.
 See the [full documentation][docs] for implementation details.